 Air-sensitive vacuum distillation:-

-Fifth, air-sensitive vacuum Distillation is used with substances that can decompose in the air.
+Fifth, substances prone to decomposition in the air undergo air-sensitive vacuum distillation.
 For instance, purifying certain organometallic compounds that can oxidize or decompose when exposed to atmospheric conditions.

 Short path distillation:-